 In shining drops on fragrant things

 Free gift, it came to me.
-My corn,

 With burnished banners, morn by morn,

 Hear half the crop is lost by blight.

 Plant where they like, slay what they will,

 Count up their gains and make them great;